 The Administrators may undertake a period of marketing of the business as a going concern.
-The business is typically continued during this period under the control of the administrators but this is subject to funding constraints and the benefit to creditors of doing so.
+The business is typically continued during this period under the control of the administrators but this is subject to the constraints in trading the business.